hyperhq/docs.hypercontainer.io/trouble_shooting/general.md

 #### How can I use my own kernel?

  You can specify your own kernel in the [config file](https://docs.hyper.sh/reference/configuration.html), and reference our [kernel configuration](https://github.com/hyperhq/hyperstart/blob/master/build/kernel_config).

- If you want use a customized kernel, you need disable the `Cbfs` config item, or build a new cbfs rom ([reference our make cbfs code](https://github.com/hyperhq/hyperstart/blob/master/build/make-initrd.sh#L35)).
+ If you want to use a customized kernel, you need to disable the `Cbfs` config item, or build a new cbfs rom ([reference our make cbfs code](https://github.com/hyperhq/hyperstart/blob/master/build/make-initrd.sh#L35)).